 Curriculum & Courses

 Criminal justice is a widely applicable and important major that requires strong communication and people skills, which we foster in our curriculum.
-The Flight Path BS degree requires 120 total credit hours.
+The BS degree requires 120 total credit hours, which includes 40 hours of general education courses, 18 hours of core courses, 33 hours of criminal justice electives, and 29 hours of minor or general elective courses.

 Keep in mind that as a degree completion program, we accept transfer credits, which may significantly reduce your required hours to graduate.
 The required criminal justice courses include the following: